 "Through meditation we can develop intense will power, and this will power can help us do extremely well in our outer running.
 Meditation is stillness, calmness, quietness, while the running consciousness is all dynamism.
 The outer life, the outer movement, can be successful only when it comes from the inner poise.
 If there is no poise, then there can be no successful outer movement.
 Poise is an unseen power, and this unseen power is always ready to come to the aid of the outer runner."

 Sri Chinmoy's own running serves as a reminder that he is not just another armchair philosopher.
-A veteran of 21 marathons and innumerable ultra-marathons, the athletic 75 year old still participates in his student's races and follows an astonishing daily schedule of weight-training and workouts that leaves little time for rest.
+A veteran of 21 marathons and also some ultra-marathons, Sri Chinmoy still participated in his students' races and followed an astonishing daily schedule of weight-training and workouts that leaves little time for rest, right up until his passing in 2007.
 At the Domain Sri Chinmoy jogs slowly around the new Peace Mile on his injured knee, a humble figure in a green tracksuit whose inspiration and talents have touched so many lives.
 One is reminded of his words to the first of his students to complete a marathon: "Now you see what is true for all human beings – we are all truly unlimited if only we dare to try and have faith . . . our goal is always to go beyond, beyond, beyond.
 There are no limits to our capacity because we each have the infinite Divine within us."